This page may contain affiliate links. Learn More.

 Along with cheese slices on sandwiches or crackers, you can also use those bags of cheese cubes for your protein element.
-Just open and serve them out with crackers on the side.
+Just open them and serve them with crackers on the side.
 Kids don’t care if it’s sliced.
 They take them apart to eat them anyway (and sandwiches too).

 You can make cheese sandwiches, peanut butter and jelly, or even tuna salad sandwiches.